 Cream cheese frosting

+The traditional filling is this much-loved frosting.
 It is extremely easy to make and keeps well for a few weeks in the refrigerator.

-I like to keep an eye on the cake/filling ratio.
-As much as I love this frosting, I like the cake to shine on its own and the flavors to be present.
-So I use enough to add to the cake but don't overdo it.
+As much as I love this component, I want the cake to shine on its own and the flavors to be present.
+So I use enough to enhance the cake but don't overdo it.

 - Refrigeration: I recommend storing it in the refrigerator after the first day.
 The pineapple can ferment if left out in a warm environment and completely ruin the cake.
 It happened to me.